-While the general population of Fayette has only grown by 20%, the senior population 60+ in Fayette County has grown over 100% from year 2000 to year 2013 to a total of 21,000+.
-Seniors 65 & older in Fayette have a median household income of \$50,000.00, though nearly 5% live below the poverty line.
-Fayette has the highest 60+ homeownership rate in metro Atlanta with 90% of those seniors still in over 11,000 owner-occupied homes, often well beyond their driving years.
+While the general population of Fayette has only grown by 20%, the senior population 60+ in Fayette County has grown over 100% from year 2000 to year 2021 to a total of 27,000+ with a 65+ forecast of over 40,000 seniors by 2040.
+Seniors 65 & older in Fayette have a median household income of \$50,000.00, though nearly 5% live below the poverty line and 1 in 7 have annual incomes less than \$24,000.00.
+Fayette has the highest 60+ homeownership rate in metro Atlanta with 87% of those seniors still in over 11,000 owner-occupied homes, often well beyond their driving years.
+The life expectancy for Fayette County seniors is over 81 years, which is 3 years longer than the Georgia average.
 This rate of growth and circumstance continues to increase the need for transportation & in-home services in addition to nutritional and recreational needs for seniors.
-General Senior Services will need to expand by twenty percent per year to meet the growing population and needs of seniors in the community, while Senior Transportation Services will need to grow by 30 to 50% each year to meet increasing needs.